 The Figure 1 presents a ``realistic'' description of configurations of components in the special fiber of symplectic resolutions of $\bC^4/(\bZ_3\wr\bZ_2)$.
 By abuse, the strict transforms of the components and the results of the flopping of $\bP^2$'s are denoted by the same letters.

-The position of these configurations in Figure 1 is consistent with the decomposition of the cone $\Mov(X/Y)$ presented in the diagram \ref{C4/Z3xZ2-diagram}.
-In particular, the configuration at the top is associated to the Hilb-Chow resolution.
+The position of these configurations in Figure 1 is consistent with the decomposition of the cone $\Mov(X/Y)$ presented in Diagram \ref{C4/Z3xZ2-diagram}.
+In particular, the configuration at the top is associated with the Hilbert-Chow resolution.
 Note that the central configuration of this diagram cointains three copies of $\bP^2$, denoted $P_{ij}$, which contain lines whose classes are $e_0-e_1$, $e_0-e_2$ and $e_1+e_2-e_0$.

-On the other hand, the configuration in the bottom is associated to the resolution which can be factored by two different divisorial elementary contractions of classes $e_1$ and $e_2$.
-In fact, contracting both $e_1$ and $e_2$ is a resolution of $\bA_2$ singularities which is a part of a resolution of $Y$ which comes from presenting $\bZ_3\wr\bZ_2=(\bZ_3)^2\rtimes\bZ_2$ as $D_6\rtimes\bZ_3$.
-That is, $X$ is then obtained by first resolving the singularities of the action of $D_6=\sigma_3$ and then by resolving singularities of $\bZ_3$ action on this resolution.
+On the other hand, the configuration in the bottom is associated with the resolution which can be factored by two different divisorial elementary contractions of classes $e_1$ and $e_2$.
+In fact, contracting both $e_1$ and $e_2$ is a resolution of $\bA_2$ singularities which is a part of a resolution of $Y$ which comes from presenting $\bZ_3\wr\bZ_2$ as $D_6\rtimes\bZ_3$.
+That is, $X$ is then obtained by first resolving the singularities of the action of $D_6=\sigma_3$ and then by resolving the singularities of the $\bZ_3$ action on this resolution.
+The rulings of the respective surfaces coming from this last blow up are indicated by dotted line segments.
 We will call such $X$ a $D_6\rtimes\bZ_3$-resolution.

-This example is convenient for understanding the contents of the theorem \ref{DuValsing} and of the proposition \ref{discrepancy}.
+This example is convenient for understanding the contents of Theorem \ref{DuValsing} and of Proposition \ref{discrepancy}.
 We refer to diagram \ref{evaluation-diagram} and let $S'$ and $S''$ be the closure of the locus of $\bA_1$ and $\bA_2$ singularities in $Y=\bC^4/(\bZ_3\wr\bZ_2)$.
-From lemma \ref{singS} we find out that the normalization of $S'$ as well as $S''$ has a singularity of type $\bA_2$.
+From Lemma \ref{singS} we find out that the normalization of $S'$ as well as $S''$ has a singularity of type $\bA_2$.

-By $\cV_0$ we denote the component of $Chow(X/Y)$ dominating $S'$ and parametrizing curves equivalent to $e_0$ while by $\cV_1$ and $\cV_2$ we denote components dominating $S''$ parameterizing deformations of $e_1$ and $e_2$.
+By $\cV_0$ we denote the component of $Chow(X/Y)$ dominating $S'$ and parametrizing curves equivalent to $e_0$, while by $\cV_1$ and $\cV_2$ we denote components dominating $S''$ parameterizing deformations of $e_1$ and $e_2$.
 The surfaces $\cV_i$ may depend on the resolution and, in fact, while $\cV_1$ and $\cV_2$ remain unchanged, the component $\cV_0$ will change under flops.